Dominjka/Dominjka/README.md

 - Trello

 ## :page_facing_up: Courses:
+- **Quick Introduction to Postman and API Testing for Beginners** prepared by Valentin Despa - in progress
-- **Microsoft SQL from A to Z - The complete guide to SQL Querying** prepared by Brewster Knowlton | Udemy
+- **Microsoft SQL from A to Z - The complete guide to SQL Querying** prepared by Brewster Knowlton | Udemy | January 2023
 - **SQL Training - Language for accessing the MS SQL Server database** conducted by Robert Kozłowski | Comarch | 27th - 28th of June 2022
 - **The basics of testing in practice** conducted by Natalia Pawlak | Codeme Foundation | April 2022 - June 2022